7 Side Hustles Great Cooks and Chefs Can Start for Extra Cash

 Farmers’ markets can be a good place to start selling your culinary creations.

-E-commerce marketplaces like Etsy are also great for chefs looking to sell their creations.
-Selling your products online can make your food available to more potential customers.
+E-commerce marketplaces like Etsy can also be great for chefs looking to sell their creations, and selling your products online can make your food available to more potential customers.
+You can leverage social media to build the product’s brand with minimal investment.
 If you start getting a lot of sales, you could even start your own website.
-But participating in sales via websites like Etsy may mean giving portions of your profits away to the platform or in shipping fees, so consider this route by carefully crunching the numbers.
+When you sell on websites like Etsy, you do pay fees to the platform and are also responsible for shipping, so crunch the numbers carefully.

-Keep in mind that your state and also the way you’re selling your food could dictate where you make it.
-Before you begin churning out batches of cookies or jars of jam, check to see if you can cook in your home or if you need to lease a commercial kitchen space.
+Keep state and local laws and regulations in mind, too.
+For example, before you begin churning out batches of cookies or jars of jam, check to see if you can cook in your home or if you need to lease a commercial kitchen space.**

 3. Offer Prepared Meals Locally